-Over the last six years I've made dozens of radio documentaries, discussion programmes, podcasts and audiobooks for BBC Radio 3, Radio 4, the BBC World Service and Audible.
+Over the last eight years I've made dozens of radio documentaries, discussion programmes, podcasts and audiobooks for BBC Radio 3, Radio 4, the BBC World Service, The Economist, The River Cafe and Audible.

-I continue to work with my former colleagues at BBC Radio Documentaries as well as making content for BBC Bristol and BBC Cardiff and for independent production companies such as TBI, Wire Free Productions and Boffin Media.
+I continue to work with my former colleagues at BBC Radio Documentaries as well as making content for BBC Bristol and BBC Cardiff and for independent production companies such as TBI, Wire Free Productions, Overcoat Media and Boffin Media.

-Alan Rusbridger, Bridget Kendall and Sarfraz Manzoor are just some of the presenters I've worked with; contributors include Brian Eno, David Attenborough, Rob Delaney and Chiwetel Ejiofor.
+Tristram Hunt, James Fox, Mariella Frostrup and Paterson Joseph are some of the presenters I've worked with; contributors include Brian Eno, David Attenborough, Rob Delaney, Marina Abramovic, Nigella Lawson and Chiwetel Ejiofor.